 First Week

-- Braces Discomfort: Lips and cheeks may feel sore; dental wax helps.
+- Braces Pain: Lips and cheeks can get sore; dental wax provides relief.

-- Food Adjustments: Eat soft foods like mashed potatoes and yogurt.
+- Food Adjustments: Consume soft foods such as mashed potatoes and yogurt.

-- Brushing and Flossing: Special orthodontic brushes aid cleaning.
+- Brushing and Flossing: Use an orthodontic brush to help with cleaning.

 How Long Does It Take to Adjust to Braces?